kottster/kottster/docs/docs/table/introduction/index.md

----
-sidebar_position: 1
----

-# Introduction
+# Table pages

-Kottster tables let you **view and manage data** in your database tables.
+Kottster table pages let you **view and manage data** in your database tables.

 ![Table features in Kottster](table-explanation.png)